pubtransit/pubtransit/doc/backend-architecture.md

 to open them and then uses [NumPy](http://www.numpy.org/) to make operations over the big column arrays.

-Original table are converted to a stripped version of original one are saved by column: every column is saved on a separate file.
+Original tables are converted to a stripped version of original one and they are saved by column: every column is saved on a separate .gz file.

 To make these files easier to digest from the web browser they are stored using [MessagePack](http://msgpack.org/index.html) format ant then compressed using [zlib](http://www.zlib.net/).

-Two tables (stops and stop_times) are split into sub table each one represent a rectangular region in the earth, each including data of up to 128 stops.
+Two tables (stops and stop_times) are split into sub table each one representing a rectangular region in the earth, each one including data of up to 128 stops.

-A [KD-Tree](https://en.wikipedia.org/wiki/K-d_tree) structure is saved separately to allow the Web browser to look for the files required for the region the zone is interested in.
+A [KD-Tree](https://en.wikipedia.org/wiki/K-d_tree) structure is saved in a dedicated table to allow the Web browser to look for the files required for the region the user is interested in.

 ## Outer feed file tree